Newbie-coder91/Hacktoberfest-2024/README.md

 🤝 Contribution Guidelines
 --------------------------

 We encourage you to contribute to this repository!
-Whether it's improving documentation, fixing a bug, or adding new features, every contribution is valuable.
-To make a contribution:
+Every contribution is valuable, whether it's improving documentation, fixing a bug, or adding new features.
+To contribute:

 1. Fork the repository.
 2. Create a branch for your contribution.